bvbohnen/X4_Customizer/Documentation.md

    - Settings overhauled for X4.
    - Source_Reader overhauled, now finds and pulls from extensions.
    - Xml diff patch support added for common operations, merging extensions and base files prior to transforms.
 Pending further debug.
+ * 0.9.2
+   - Fix for when the user content.xml isn't present.